mandriana/android-mvp-core/README.md

 # Download

-Currently available on JCenter, soon on Maven.
-You need to add the jcenter() repository to your module.
-Then in your module :
+Available on JCenter and MavenCentral.
+In your module :
 ```groovy
 compile 'com.github.mandriana:mvp-core:1.0'
 // To use base views library